janawold1/2023_MER_Special_Issue/09_ONT_SV_discovery.md

 # Long-read SV discovery and genotyping
 Here are some brief notes of how I conducted long-read SV discovery with cuteSV and Sniffles.
-All initial calls were refined calles with Jasmine.
+All SV calls by CuteSV and Sniffles were individually refined with Jasmine prior to comparisons.

 ## Initial SV calls with cuteSV and Sniffles
 Sniffles was run using sensitive parameters an all supporting reads were reported as recommended below: